chrism-qmul/gamesandnlp/index.md

 ## More details to follow

-Please follow directions at [LREC-COLING 2024](https://lrec-coling-2024.org/) as they become available.

 More information will be provided here soon.
+In the meantime, please see our [past workshops](/past-workshops/) for a hint of what is to follow.